Skip to main content

 Memory files are not encrypted at rest.
 AGENT.md, CREW.md, daily logs, and the index.sqlite files live as plain on-disk bytes inside the container.
 Never write secrets, tokens, or PII into memory — credentials belong in Keeper, not in ~/.memory/.

 • Crew reindex lags up to 60 seconds.
 The lead sidecar reindexes the crew tier on a 60-second tick.
-Writes to CREW.md or topics/*.md are searchable on the next tick, not immediately — if you need instant visibility, hit POST /memory/reindex?scope=crew from the lead’s sidecar.
+Writes to CREW.md or topics/*.md are searchable on the next tick, not immediately — if you need instant visibility, hit POST /memory/reindex?scope=crew.
+The crew tier is shared, so this works from any member of the crew, same as scope=agent on that route now resolving to the caller’s own tier.

 • Agent-tier reindex after /memory/write is asynchronous.
 A successful POST /memory/write returns 201 the moment the bytes are durable on disk; the FTS5 reindex (and the memory.updated journal entry) then run on a single-worker background queue rather than blocking the response.
 The lag is sub-second in practice.
 The queue is strict FIFO, so consecutive writes to the same file reindex in write order — turn N always lands before turn N+1, never a stale earlier write winning a race.
 Writes are still searchable essentially immediately; if you need a hard barrier (e.g. write-then-search in a tight loop), the queue is drained on sidecar shutdown so nothing is lost, but for instant in-session visibility you can hit POST /memory/reindex?scope=agent.